schollenberger/pi-sensorlab/battery-discharge-meter/battery-discharge-meter-readme.md

   current while discharging a battery.

-  Measuring voltage and current is done via the AdaFruit INA 219 breakout board, a relais board, a 2x16 char LCD display from AZ-Delivery and a battery holder with discharge resistor.
+  Measuring voltage and current is done via the AdaFruit INA 219 breakout board, an electircal relay board, a 2x16 char LCD display from AZ-Delivery and a battery holder with discharge resistor.

   It uses the I2C bus for the INA board and parallel IO to drive the display.